shawnlawson/XAI-Visual-Guts/ML_Realtime_Setup.md

-# Realtime Setup
+# Real-time Setup

-Setting up for local computer realtime ML evaluation is similar to setting up for training.
+Setting up for local computer real-time ML evaluation is similar to setting up for training.
 The following is the description of how I built my setup.

 ## Installation

 Download Touch Designer from [here](https://derivative.ca).
-Making an account is required, it's free.
+Making a free account is required.
 Then make an education/learning license, also free.
 Install the license in Touch Designer.
 That's the easy part.

 On the computer I was using, I needed to remove the preinstalled Nvidia Frameview and disable the graphics driver and PhysX.
 The graphics driver that shipped with the computer was not compatible with the CUDA and PyTorch tools I needed to use.
 I downgraded my driver to v471.41.
 Not all computers will need to do this.
 I downloaded and installed the 11.2 version of the [CUDA Toolkit](https://developer.nvidia.com/cuda-11.2.0-download-archive) for windows.
 This [guide](https://docs.nvidia.com/cuda/archive/11.2.0/cuda-installation-guide-microsoft-windows/index.html) is also quite helpful

 I installed a 3.9 version of [python](https://www.python.org/downloads/release/python-3913/).
-Again I was not intending to have multiple installs, so I did not use MiniConda or Conda.
+Again I did not intend to have multiple installs, so I did not use MiniConda or Conda.
 Also, for real-time use in TD, I found it easier to have the system path variables point at a single python install.
-Then installed the [pip](https://pip.pypa.io/en/stable/installation/) package manager.
-Next up, the PyTorch libs and the GPU CUDA handles.
-I used windows powershell to access the command line, because the commands are unix based (more familiar to me) rather than dos based.
-I ran the below command or could be acquired from [here](https://pytorch.org/get-started/locally/).
+Then, I installed the [pip](https://pip.pypa.io/en/stable/installation/) package manager, followed by the PyTorch libs, and the GPU CUDA handles.
+I used Windows PowerShell to access the command line because the commands are unix based (more familiar to me) rather than dos based.
+Finally, I ran the below command, or it could be acquired from [here](https://pytorch.org/get-started/locally/).

 ```bash
 > pip install torch==1.10.1+cu111 torchvision==0.11.2+cu111 torchaudio==0.10.1 -f https://download.pytorch.org/whl/torch_stable.html
 ```

-Similarly to the linux install, I needed the gcc tools to compile some of the cuda files on demand.
-On windows, I installed [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/).
+Similarly to the Linux install, I needed the gcc tools to compile some of the cuda files on demand.
+On Windows, I installed [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/).
 Then, see image below, installed the _Desktop development with C++_ workload.

 ![Visual Studio Community - what to install](./Images/msvc.png)